Lovable Lingerie Ltd Directors Report.

 NUMBER OF MEETINGS OF THE BOARD

-The Board of Directors met 6 (six) times during the year on 29th May 2017, 31st July 2017, 13th September 2017, 6th October 2017, 14th December 2017 and 14th February 2018.
+The Board of Directors met 4 (Four) times during the year on 28th May, 2018; 7th August, 2018; 13th November, 2018; and 12th February, 2019.
 For details of the meetings of the board, please refer to the corporate governance report, which forms part of this report.
-The intervening gaps between the Meetings were within the period prescribed under the Companies Act, 2013 and SEBI (LODR) Regulations.
+The intervening gaps between the meetings were within the period prescribed under the Companies Act, 2013 and SEBI (LODR) Regulations.

 The Company has complied with the applicable Secretarial Standards issued by the Institute of Company Secretaries of India.